egiannar/Spring-REST/README.md

 # Spring-REST
-REST API with Spring Boot showing all the CRUD(Create, Read, Update, Delete) operations
+REST API with Spring Boot showing all the CRUD(Create, Read, Update, Delete) operations.
+API Test conducted with POSTMAN